 Development Charges Act is the statutory basis that governs development charges.

-Additional details regarding Residential and Non-Residential development charges, including the regional and school board charges are available.
+Additional details regarding Residential and Non-Residential 2021 Development Charges Rates including the regional and school board charges are available.

 Town-wide fees (with the exception of the Northwest quadrant)

 |Rows and other multiples||$24,067.00|

 Fees for the NW Quadrant (see map)

 |Rows and other multiples||$22,539.00|